osumb/challenges/README.md

 The webpack server gives us all cool kinds of things thanks to [Create React App](https://github.com/facebookincubator/create-react-app).
 We get hot reloading, and if you look at `client/src/App.js`, you'll see that we have hot *module* reloading :tada:.
 In development only, the webpack server proxies all requests made from `localhost:3000` to the Rails server at `:3001`.
 The means, we had to turn on CORS in dev only (see `config/initializers/cors.rb`).

+## Application Stack

+### Rails
+The API layer is a [Ruby on Rails App](http://rubyonrails.org/)

+### React
+All of the client side view/functionality is run as a [React App](https://facebook.github.io/react/).

+## Client Production Build
+Every once in a while, it's good to check whether the production bundle works as expected.
+To do this, run `bin/client-build`.
+The 'React app' will be built and put into `./public`.
+Then just start the rails server on any port you wish.
+It will serve the production client assets.

 ### Tests
 Tests are cool.
 You should run them sometimes